themagnifico/cocopi-docs/page-api.md

 Page API
 ===

-Every page file in the `content/` directory will be parsed by Copilot and made available as a `$page` object.
+Every page file in the `content/` directory will be parsed by COCOPi and made available as a `$page` object.
 This document explains what you can do with that object.

 The example return values are for the following file `content/about.md`